iluwatar/java-design-patterns/double-dispatch/README.md

 ## Applicability
 Use the Double Dispatch pattern when

-* the dynamic behavior is not defined only based on receiving object's type but also on the receiving method's parameter type.
+* the dynamic behavior is not defined only based on the receiving object's type but also the receiving method's parameter type.

-## Real world examples
+## Real-world examples

 * [ObjectOutputStream](https://docs.oracle.com/javase/8/docs/api/java/io/ObjectOutputStream.html)